kushidesign/kushi/README.md

 <br>

 ## Adding Font Resources
-You can use the `kushi.core/add-font-face` macro to load a local font from a file.
+You can use `kushi.core/at-rule` to load a local font from a file.

 This will add an `@font-face` block to the css file generated by kushi.